fgerick/Mire.jl/README.md

-Solve for (magneto)hydrodynamic modes in rapidly rotating ellipsoids using a Galerkin method with basis vectors constructed from Cartesian monomials.
+Solve for inviscid (magneto)hydrodynamic modes in rapidly rotating spheres and ellipsoids using a Galerkin method with basis vectors constructed from Cartesian monomials.
 The code supports fully 3-D, fully quasi-geostrophic (QG) and a hybrid model with QG velocities and 3-D magnetic field perturbations.
+The magnetic field satisfies the perfectly conducting boundary condition in the ellipsoid.
+In the sphere the insulating boundary condition is also available.
+The velocity field satisfies the non-penetrating boundary condition, valid for inviscid fluids.

 Check out the [documentation](https://fgerick.github.io/Mire.jl/dev/) for help on installation and examples (the documentation will improve with time).